gsadovski/gsadovski.github.io/_posts/2025-01-10-cauchy-problem.md

 To gauge fix the invariance under diffeomorphisms gives us a way to simplify Einstein's equations without really sacrificing its physical content.
 A convenient choice is the so-called harmonic gauge fix condition, defined by the constraint equations, $\Box x^{\mu} = 0$, where $\Box \equiv g^{\mu \nu} \nabla_{\mu} \nabla_{\nu}$ is the d'Alembertian operator in a curved spacetime.
 Applying this condition to Einstein's equations in vacuum, $R_{\mu \nu} = 0$, shapes them into the form $\Box g_{\mu \nu} = N_{\mu \nu}$, where $N_{\mu \nu}$ are non-linear terms up to the 1st derivative of $g_{\mu \nu}$.

 The wave-like equations $\Box g_{\mu \nu} = N_{\mu \nu}$ are mathematically classified as a set of quasi-linear hyperbolic PDEs.
 Luckily, this branch of Analysis is particularly more well-developed than the branch of fully non-linear generic PDEs.
-For instance, the local existence and uniqueness of their solutions are proven in a result known as the Cauchy-Kowalevski theorem.
+For instance, the local existence and uniqueness of their solutions are proven in a result known as the Cauchy-Kowalevski (CK) theorem.

 In summary, the harmonic gauge is important because it allows us to prove that, at the very least, GR is a deterministic theory in a small enough neighborhood of its solution space.